obssbo/Applied-Data-Analysis-UI/README.md

-# Applied-Data-Analysis-UI
+# Applied Data Analysis
-This is repo for applied data analysis course
+This is repo for Applied Data Analysis course.
-Contains all homework assignments for class applied data analysis.
+Contains all homework assignments and final project.

 # Who is this repo for
 This is mostly for a self learning tool the exercises that are here are not for copying but only for the author to understand the material better + using github.